Physical Activity, Fitness and Lifestyle Appraisal

 An FCE can be used to determine fitness to work following an extended period of medical leave.
 If an employee is unable to return to work, the FCE provides information on prognosis, and occupational rehabilitation measures that may be possible.
 An FCE can also be used to help identify changes to employee workload, or modifications to working conditions such as ergonomic measures, that the employer may be able to undertake in an effort to accommodate an employee with a disability or medical condition.
 FCEs are needed to determine if an employee is able to resume working in a capacity “commensurate with his or her skills or abilities” before the disability or medical condition was diagnosed.

-During most FCEs, the following measurements are taken:
+During most full FCEs, the following measurements are taken: